Gayatriv196/100-DAYS-DSA/README.md

 I will be participating in following Activities in 100 Days of Code.

 * - Day 1: Solution for 3 consecutive odd numbers in C++
+* - Day 2: Swapping Alternate Elements in an Array